pingcap/tidb-operator/docs/local-dind-tutorial.md

     > **Note:** [Legacy Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_mac/) users must migrate to [Docker for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac) by uninstalling Legacy Docker Toolbox and installing Docker for Mac, because DinD cannot run on Docker Toolbox and Docker Machine.

     > **Note:** `kubeadm` validates installed Docker version during the installation process.
 If you are using Docker later than 18.06, there would be warning messages.
 The cluster might still be working, but it is recommended to use a Docker version between 17.03 and 18.06 for better compatibility.
-You can find older versions of docker at [here](https://download.docker.com/).
+You can find older versions of docker [here](https://download.docker.com/).

 - [Helm Client](https://github.com/helm/helm/blob/master/docs/install.md#installing-the-helm-client): 2.9.0 or later
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl): 1.10 at least, 1.13 or later recommended